NatronGitHub/Natron/Documentation/source/devel/controllingParameters.rst

 	* :doc:`StringParam<PythonReference/NatronEngine/DoubleParam>` to store a 1-dimensional string

-	* :doc:`FileParam<PythonReference/NatronEngine/FileParam>` to specify an input-file
+	* :doc:`FileParam<PythonReference/NatronEngine/FileParam>` to specify an input or output file

-	* :doc:`OutputFileParam<PythonReference/NatronEngine/OutputFileParam>` to specify an output-file param

 	* :doc:`PathParam<PythonReference/NatronEngine/PathParam>` to specify a path to a single or multiple directories

 	* :doc:`ParametricParam<PythonReference/NatronEngine/ParametricParam>` to store N-dimensional parametric curves